From MozillaZine Knowledge Base

 This article describes how to prevent specific settings from being modified from inside Firefox, Thunderbird, or SeaMonkey.
 This is commonly known as locking preferences.

-If you're looking at a larger scale internal solution, you should consider using the Mozilla Client Customization Kit for Firefox, which supports preference locking and much more-- all packaged in an easy to use installer.
+If you're looking at a larger scale internal solution, you should consider using the CCK2 Wizard for Firefox, which supports preference locking and much more - all packaged in an easy to use installer.

 - You must first determine which settings you want to lock.
 This can be done multiple ways:

 - A mostly complete list describing available settings can be found online on the about:config entries page (along with mail and news settings specific to Thunderbird and SeaMonkey).

 - Preference settings, both user-specified and default values, are displayed in the about:config window while Firefox or SeaMonkey is running (in Thunderbird you have to invoke the Config Editor from the Advanced preferences), Settings shown here are updated as you change them in the browser.